 WordPress Reusable Blocks Guide

 If you make a mistake when you create the reusable block.
-Or simply made a mistake in creating it.
+Or you made a mistake in creating it.
 You can click on the dropdown settings again and click Remove from Reusable Blocks.
 As a result, this option clears the entire block from the database, and you can repeat the process above to re-add it to the collection if you want it.

 Each block’s adjustments will be different, however.
-For an image block, you get additional options such as inserting another file from your media library or uploading a new one, as well as an alignment or URL link.
+For an image block, you get additional options, such as inserting another file from your media library or uploading a new one, as well as an alignment or URL link.

 Reusable image options: This process works with all reusable blocks you create.
 But keep in mind that any edits you make to a reusable block in this manner apply to all other instances of that block on your site.
 So if you change the image in one block, the new image will appear everywhere.